 115.86 (d): The PAQ indicated that the facility prepares a report of its findings from sexual abuse incident reviews including, but not necessarily limited to, determinations made pursuant to paragraphs (d)(1)-(d)(5) of this section and any recommendations for improvement, and submits such report to the facility head and PREA Compliance Manager.
 OSPS.020.0027, page 6 states that the facility incident review team shall; consider if the incident or allegation was motivated by race, ethnicity, gender identity, LGBTI identification/status, gang affiliation or other group dynamics; examine the location where the incident occurred to determine if physical plant issues contributed to the incident; and assess staffing levels in the area and the need for monitoring technology to augment or supplement staffing in the areas.
 Policy further states that the facility incident review team shall prepare a report of findings for managing officials and the PCM, which includes, but is not limited to: identifying problem areas; identifying necessary corrective action; and making recommendation for improvement.
 A review of the Sexual Abuse Incident Review form confirmed that all components were included on the form.
 Interviews with the Warden, PCM and incident review team member confirmed that the review team considers the required elements under this provision during each sexual abuse incident review.
-The Warden stated that information from the reviews would be utilized to implement changes to help make the facility a safer place for the inmates.
-The PCM stated that he has not completed any of these since he has been at the facility but he would be part of the review and trend identification would be very helpful.
+The Warden stated that information from the reviews would be utilized to make the facility a safer place.
+The PCM stated that these reports are forwarded to her for review and she has not noticed any trends.
+She stated once the report is submitted she records the information and follows-up on any recommendations or necessary action.

 115.86 (e): The PAQ indicated that the facility implements the recommendations for improvement or documents its reasons for not doing so.
 OSPS.020.0027, page 6 states that the managing official shall work with the PCM to implement the facility incident review team's recommendation for improvement from the review team or if recommendations are not implemented, document the reason for not adopting the recommendations A review of the Sexual Abuse Incident Review form confirmed a section exists for recommended changes/improvements to policy or practice.
+The one completed sexual abuse incident review included recommendations related to staffing during education classes.